 What Is Perfectionism?

 The dictionary defines perfectionism as “the refusal to accept any standard short of perfection.”
 One study describes it as “an irrational desire to achieve along with being overly critical of oneself and others.”
-Perfectionism is an unrelenting need to meet your or others’ expectations of yourself.
+Perfectionism is the insatiable need to satisfy your own or others’ standards for oneself.

 Refusal.
 Irrational.
 Unrelenting.
 These words represent difficult feelings for anyone to live with daily.
 These feelings can be attributed to the underlying fear and belief that they will never be good enough.